pointhi/kicad-footprint-generator/README.md

-# kicad-footprint-generator

-This repository contains a script to generate kicad footprints using python
+This repository contains scripts to generate custom KiCAD footprints using python, and a Framework which allows us to create custom KiCAD footprint

 # KicadModTree